lraspovic/lraspovic.github.io/README.md

 https://lraspovic.github.io

 This project was a part of master thesis.
-Entire thesis (in croatian) can be found in the following link: https://drive.google.com/file/d/1XA72yIkKAzVB2-j8irlLGd6FEZkXUymr/view?usp=sharing
+Entire thesis (in Croatian) can be found in the following link: https://drive.google.com/file/d/1XA72yIkKAzVB2-j8irlLGd6FEZkXUymr/view?usp=sharing